ansible/awx/docs/docsite/rst/administration/instances.rst

 ~~~~~~~~~~~~~~

 Mesh ingress is a feature that allows remote nodes to connect inbound to the control plane.
 This is especially useful when creating remote nodes in restricted networking environments that disallow inbound traffic.

-In restricted networking environment (inside a private network), where this connection is not allowed, using mesh ingress can allow the remote execution to connect *into* the AWX control plane instead of having to allow connection *from* the AWX control plane.

 .. image:: ../common/images/instances_mesh_ingress_topology.png